mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 ![Collaborative Filtering: Estimated Recommendations](./pics/collaborative_filtering_user_based_4.jpg)

 In the **item-based** approach, similar items are found, however, that similarity is not based on the content, but on the ratings by the users!
 Thus, regardless of the content, items are suggested which were liked by other users that have seen some of the movies we have.
 In other words, similarity is not given by the content, but with the motto "other users also liked".
+In practice, we need the user-item matrix and instead of looking similarities in the rows (user-based approach), we look for similarities in the columns (items).

 ![Collaborative Filtering: Item-Based](./pics/collaborative_filtering_item_based.jpg)